pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 #### Verification

-If you used the browser install, you can login in the web browser as user `admin`
+If you used the browser install, you can login in the web browser as user `admin`.

 If you have done the CLI install, you first need to start the server: